-One challenge present in close formation flying is the method used to maintain the formation.
-Traditional propellant thrusters eject significant amounts of particles which can interfere with sensitive instrumentation onboard another nearby craft.3 This concern is called the plume impingement issue, and becomes very challenging when the vehicles are to operate only dozens of meters apart.
-An alternative to using traditional thrusters is electrostatic, or Coulomb, force actuation.^{4,5} By controlling the charges on individual spacecraft, electrostatic forces are generated to maintain the shape of a particular formation.6 This type of control is nearly propellantless, and operates at a very high specific impulse (up to 10^{13} seconds).^{3,7} Further advantages to using electrostatic force actuation include a very minimal power requirement (on the order of Watts or less), and very rapid charge times (on the order of milliseconds).7 The charge levels that are proposed to implement this type of control are on the order of micro-Coulombs (μ C).
-Such charge concentrations naturally occur on spacecraft in GEO during shaded orbit segments, and results in forces on the milli- or micro-Newton levels for craft separated by tens of meters.8 In order to implement Coulomb force control, however, natural charging would not be acceptable due to the fact that very specific charge levels are needed for actuation.
+1Graduate Student, Department of Aerospace Engineering Sciences, University of Colorado actuation include a very minimal power requirement on the order of Watts or less, and very rapid charge times on the order of milliseconds.[8]
+The charge levels proposed to implement this type of control are on the order of micro-Coulombs (μ C).
+Such charge concentrations naturally occur on spacecraft in geosynchronous orbit (GEO) regimes during shaded orbit segments, and result in forces on the milli- or micro-Newton levels for craft separated by tens of meters.[6, 9] In order to implement Coulomb force control, however, natural charging would not be acceptable due to the fact that very specific charge levels are needed for the desired formation shape actuation.
 Simply allowing the craft to charge naturally would not result in the necessary charge levels to achieve a desired dynamic relative motion response.
 Instead, the craft would need to be able to perform active charge control.
-Fortunately, active charge control has been demonstrated in orbit on both the SCATHA and ATS missions in the 1970's, 9,10,11,12 as well as in the current European CLUSTER mission.
-13,14 The drawback to using Coulomb force actuation is the high sensitivity to the plasma environment around the spacecraft.
-Electrostatic force control can only be used in a plasma environment with a large Debye length, λ_D , (on the order of tens of meters or more) due to the shielding effect caused by the plasma.
+Fortunately, active charge control has been demonstrated in orbit on both the SCATHA and ATS missions in the 1970's,[10, 11, 12, 13] as well as in the current European CLUSTER mission.[14, 15] The drawback to using Coulomb force actuation is the high sensitivity to the plasma environment around the spacecraft.
+Electrostatic force control can only be used in a plasma environment with a large Debye length, λ_D , (on the order of tens of meters or more) due to the shielding effect caused by the plasma.[3]
 As such, Coulomb formation flying is best suited to higher Earth orbit regimes or deep space (interstellar) applications.